We Hunger Ford More Youth Museum!

 Tax day.
 And what could be more taxing than corralling Damian at a museum without Hoang to lend a hand?
 (Eh, it’s not that hard.
 It was just a good turn of a phrase I couldn’t pass up.)

-It was warm enough (finally) to enjoy the “other half” of the New Britain Youth Museum, this time out in the wilds of Kensington away from the hustle and bustle of downtown New Britain.
+It was warm enough (finally) to enjoy the “other half” of the New Britain Youth Museum, this time out in the wilds of Berlin’s Kensington section away from the hustle and bustle of downtown New Britain.
 Here’s our visit to the Youth Museum’s other location.

-After Damian hugged some random kid in the parking lot, we entered and paid and I immediately knew that the Hungerford Park location would be a bit better than the downtown one.
+After Damian hugged some random kid in the parking lot, we entered and paid and I immediately knew that the Hungerford Park location would be a bit better for us than the downtown one.
 Downtown had its charms, sure, but this one had live animals… In abundance.
 It’s funny, their website says that the downtown location “offers school programming outreach, exhibits and special events that focus on history, art and the cultural heritage of the diverse peoples of central Connecticut.”
 Whereas this one “offers educational programming, exhibits and special events that relate to science, natural history, the environment and other issues confronting today’s society.”

 Subtle differences, but it appears to me that they delineate pretty decisively.
 Damian, of course, didn’t care about the “Changing Seasons, Changing Lives: A History of the Region’s People And Environment” exhibit and immediately gravitated to the outdoor area.
 Ah yes, Damian’s forte: Farm animals.